 Like other recipient committees, a multipurpose organization that qualifies as a recipient committee will be considered a general purpose committee or a primarily formed committee.
 When making the determination as to which type of committee they qualify as, the organization counts only its payments made for contributions and independent expenditures in California.
-For example, if a multipurpose organization pays \$100,000 to oppose a county ballot measure and does not plan to spend any more of its funds for political purposes, the organization will qualify as a committee primarily formed to oppose a ballot measure.
+For example, if a multipurpose Quick Tip!

+A business entity or individual that makes all political expenditures from business funds or personal funds will not qualify as a general purpose recipient committee, but may qualify as a major donor or independent expenditure committee.
+(See Campaign Disclosure Manuals 5 and 6.) organization pays \$100,000 to oppose a county ballot measure and does not plan to spend any more of its funds for political purposes, the organization will qualify as a committee primarily formed to oppose a ballot measure.
 In this case, the organization should use Campaign Disclosure Manual 3 for guidance.

 On the other hand, a multipurpose organization that makes an independent expenditure to oppose a state ballot measure and makes contributions to several state and local candidates will qualify as a general purpose committee and should use this manual for guidance.
-See Chapter 15 for additional information about multipurpose organizations (including nonprofits and federal and out-of-state PACs) qualifying as recipient committees.
+See Chapter 15 for additional information about multipurpose organizations (including nonprofits and federal and out-of-state PACs) gualifying as recipient committees.